High Wire: Calder’s Circus at 100

 A handmade circus scene with a wire lion tamer and a lion puppet in front of a colorful cage.

 Alexander Calder, Lion Tamer, Lion and Cage, from Calder's Circus, 1926-31.
+Wire, yarn, cloth, buttons, painted metal, wood, metal, leather and string, dimensions variable.
 Whitney Museum of American Art, New York; purchase with funds from a public fundraising campaign in May 1982.
-One half of the funds were contributed by the Robert Wood Johnson Jr. Charitable Trust.
+The Robert Wood Johnson Jr. Charitable Trust contributed one half of the funds.
 Additional major donations were given by The Lauder Foundation; the Robert Lehman Foundation, Inc.; the Howard and Jean Lipman Foundation, Inc.; an anonymous donor; The T.M.
 Evans Foundation, Inc.; MacAndrews & Forbes Group, Incorporated; the De Witt Wallace Fund, Incorporated; Martin and Agneta Gruss; Anne Phillips; Mr. and Mrs. Laurance S. Rockefeller; the Simon Foundation, Inc.; Marylou Whitney; Bankers Trust Company; Mr. and Mrs. Kenneth N. Dayton; Joel and Anne Ehrenkranz; Irvin and Kenneth Feld; Flora Whitney Miller.
 More than 500 individuals from 26 states and abroad also contributed to the campaign 83.36.34.1a-f. © 2025 Calder Foundation, New York / Artists Rights Society (ARS), New York.

 On the Hour